 As I tell our many patients who run, treating running injuries is something most healthcare practitioners learn to do.
-Understanding why you get injured and how to stop this from happening is a very different approach to care that most runners really want.
+Understanding why you get injured and how to prevent future injuries is a very different approach to care that most runners really want.
 Helping them figure this out improves their running experience.

-The NY Times recently discussed why these injuries occur in a new article, which raises some good points.
+The NY Times recently discussed why running injuries occur in a new article, which raises some good points.
 The study they discussed looked at 240 female runners and followed their progress for a period of time.
-Their conclusions is that the runners who do not injure themselves have a softer impact at the ground.
-Most running shoe makers have been aware of the problem of impact, which is why so many shoes try to soften the impact, or spread the force at the ground which has had minor success at best.
-Gait problems cannot be solved by a running shoe, but can be alleviated somewhat by them.
+Their conclusions are that the runners who do not injure themselves have a softer impact at the ground.
+Most running shoemakers have been aware of the problem of impact, which is why so many shoes try to soften the impact or spread the force at the ground which has had minor success at best.
+Gait problems cannot be solved by a running shoe but can be alleviated somewhat by them.

-When we place a pair of off the shelf foot orthotics in their running shoes, their stride on video opens up and the sound of their impact becomes reduced.
+When we place a pair of off-the-shelf foot orthotics in their running shoes, their stride on the video opens up and the sound of their impact becomes reduced.
 I have suggested the orthotic device levels the hips and helps improve leg symmetry as you stride, which can be seen on before and after videos.

 A common compensation is to hunch the shoulders which is actually a subconscious way of decelerating, and it will also cause over and under striding as well as a higher impact on the treadmill.
 A simple coaching technique can help improve this bad habit which on video causes asymmetry in both the upper and lower body.
 By relaxing the shoulders and arms and keeping them moving forward rather than across the body improves symmetry and decreases ground impact.